exonum/exonum-doc/src/get-started/java-binding.md

   Time oracle allows user services to access the calendar time supplied by validator nodes to the blockchain.

-## Services Definition
+## Services Activation

-Services are disabled by default.
-To enable a particular service, include its name in `ejb_app_services.toml` configuration file.
+No services are enabled on the node by default.
+`ejb_app_services.toml` configuration file defines the services to enable and it is required for running node.
 This configuration file should be located in a **working directory**, where you are running commands.
-The configuration file consists of two sections:
+It consists of two sections:
 `system_services` and `user_services`.

 The optional `system_services` section is used to enable built-in Exonum services.